 In the research, Advance CTE found that postsecondary agencies were less likely to report the use of wage data than state education agencies or workforce agencies, and state leaders noted that postsecondary credential review processes were often tied in with general program approval processes that may or may not require wage data for consideration.
-While most postsecondary agencies are not using real-time labor market information or wage data in their processes, market information provider and direct employersupplied wage information from employer surveys.
+While most postsecondary agencies are not using real-time labor market information or wage data in their processes, Wisconsin requires substantive demonstration of labor market demand and wage information for every new program considered.
+Through the approval processes, colleges must provide average entry-level wage rates for new programs.
+This information primarily is provided through data analysis using a real-time labor market information provider and direct employer-supplied wage information from employer surveys.
 The state office then uses data from state and federal agencies to assess the college-provided information.